-Your work environment and industry may create some limitations for dress code.
+Your work environment and industry may create some limitations for the dress code.
 For instance, does your business require a uniform?
 Keep this in mind when developing your policy.
 Determine if your work attire should adhere to formal, casual, or business casual dress code standards.
 Some businesses believe that casual wear calls for lazy or unproductive employees, but others argue that it increases efficiency at work.

-Business owners can determine their dress code based on work environment, daily business interaction, and a variety of other factors.
+Business owners can determine their dress code based on the work environment, daily business interaction, and a variety of other factors.
 Keep in mind that you do not want to create too many dress code restrictions, as employees should be able to easily meet the requirements of the work attire.

 What do the statistics say?

-Over the years, office dress code has seen a shift from suits and ties to more casual, relaxed attire.
+Over the years, the office dress code has seen a shift from suits and ties to more casual, relaxed attire.
 The Atlantic reports, “Americans began the 20th century in bustles and bowler hats and ended it in velour sweatsuits and flannel shirts – the most radical shift in dress standards in human history.”
 The switch to a more casual work environment has caused more employers to allow jeans during all days of the week – not just on casual Fridays.

 How do your employees interact?

 Do you have a generous amount of foot traffic at your business location?
 Is your company housed in an office building or commercial area?
 Or is it more industrial and agricultural?
-Some employers may not feel the need to enforce dress code based on location, but it is crucial to consider how your employees interact with your clients or customers.
+Some employers may not feel the need to enforce the dress code based on location, but it is crucial to consider how your employees interact with your clients or customers.
 If you have daily meetings and a significant amount of client interaction, then a more formal or business casual dress code may be in order.
 Ultimately, as an employer, the decision is yours based on how you want your employees to reflect your business.